Roger Clarke's Web-Site

 ... codes of practice may be regarded as instruments of meta-regulation that are truly embedded in the Act, whereas codes of conduct are simply instruments for potential meta-regulation.
 As such, codes of practice will likely play a much more crucial role under the Act than will codes of conduct.

-This author's contention in this article is, on the other hand, that the evidence demonstrates that the AIA cannot, and will not, deliver the necessary protections for human interests, and hence cannot assure investors, business and government of public acceptance of AI systems.
+This author's contention in this article is, on the other hand, that the evidence demonstrates that the AIA cannot, and will not, deliver the necessary protections for human interests.
+The failure to address public expectations undermines achievement of the EC's declared objectives: The AIA cannot assure investors, business and government of public acceptance of AI systems.
 Commentary on the AIA needs to mature beyond the early excitement about the possibility of effective structures, processes, obligations, enforcement, and hence public confidence and successful AI investments.
 The AIA needs to be seen in the cold, hard light of day, and its inherent inadequacies and impending failure recognised and factored into discussions about a constructive way ahead.

 Adapted extract from EC (2024), re Art.5, emphases added.
 See section 3.1 in this article